JensRantil/jensrantil.github.io/content/refreshable-angularjs-service.rst

 totally fine with a service that simply fetches resource *once* per page load!

 Can I do this much simpler?
-Tell med in the comments.
+Tell me in the comments.